praveen0767/ARIV/README.md

 ---

-## 🧮 Offline Ablation
+# 🧮 Offline Ablation

-The reported offline modeled ablation uses **10 seeds × 10,000 synthetic cases**.
+The repository also contains an offline modeled ablation using **10 seeds × 10,000 synthetic cases**.

 | Comparison | Result |
 |---|---|